Bet on Novak Djokovic at French Open 2022 | Novak Djokovic Odds

 |+15000

 After winning the Australian Open, Nadal is the odds-on favorite to win Roland-Garros 2022 at +175 odds.
 Nadal has dominated the French Open, winning 13 men’s singles titles in 17 entries.
-His winning percentage on clay was 97.7%, only losing three matches in best of fives.
+His winning percentage on clay sits at a stellar 97.7% and he’s only lost three official matches at Roland-Garros.

 Meanwhile, the newest tennis sensation, Carlos Alcaraz has +200 odds to win the French Open.
-Just at the age of 19, Alcaraz sits at the No.6 in the world rankings.
+At just the age of 19, Alcaraz sits at the No.6 in the world rankings following a strong year on the ATP Tour.
 After his win in Madrid, Alcaraz is the second-youngest player to win two masters 1000 tournaments by the age of 18.
-The young Spaniard is the youngest player in history to beat three top five players at the same event, and the first to defeat Nadal and Novak Djokovic on the same-clay court event.
+The young Spaniard is also the youngest player in history to beat three top-five players at the same event and the first to defeat Nadal and Novak Djokovic in the same clay court tournament.

 For a complete breakdown of the French Open odds, check out the chart below.